 A. All prepackaged usable marijuana products must be labeled with the following information:

-- The amount of THC and CBD in the usable marijuana product
+- The amount of THC and CBD potency

-- The amount of usable marijuana in a finished product in metric units
+- The weight or volume of usable marijuana in the packaged finished product in grams, milligrams, or milliliters

 - The laboratory that performed the testing

 - A warning label for edibles which states: “WARNING: MEDICINAL PRODUCT – KEEP OUT OF REACH OF CHILDREN” in bold capital letters, in a font size that is larger than the font size of the other printing on the label, such that it is easy to read and prominently displayed on the product

 Q. How are transfers of usable marijuana or immature plants made to a dispensary?

 A. Transfers of usable marijuana or immature plants will only be authorized by a registered OMMP patient using the Medical Marijuana Transfer Authorization form .
 The patient may authorize themselves, their caregiver, or their grower to transfer usable marijuana or immature plants to the dispensary.